Current sportsbook apps to start operating in Tennessee:

 With no brick and mortar retail gambling sites in the state, Tennessee will be the first state to offer 100 percent online sports betting.

-A trusted brand that’s been a presence in the industry for over three decades, Tennessee will be the sixth state in which BetMGM has set up shop.
+A trusted brand that’s been a presence in the industry for over three decades, Tennessee is the sixth state in which BetMGM has set up shop.
 The company is already present in New Jersey, West Virginia, Colorado, Indiana and Nevada.

 BetMGM’s mobile app is compatible with Android and iOS devices.